janekb04/glfwpp/README.md

 # glfwpp
-A thin modern C++17 header only wrapper for GLFW 3.3.
+A thin modern C++17 header only wrapper for [GLFW 3.3](https://www.glfw.org/).
 To use, simply include `glfwpp.h`.
+From [the official GLFW website](https://www.glfw.org/):
+>GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+It provides a simple API for creating windows, contexts and >surfaces, receiving input and events.
+>GLFW is written in C and supports Windows, macOS, X11 and Wayland.
+>GLFW is licensed under the zlib/libpng license.

+I like C++ and OOP, so when I find a C library, I immediately look for a wrapper which offers classes with RAII instead of free `create` and `destroy` functions, identifiers wrapped in `namespace`s, methods instead of free functions, scoped `enum`s instead of macros and exceptions instead of error codes.
+As I didn't really find a low-level thin and header-only wrapper, so I made one myself.
 # Main features
 * Error handling using exceptions (defined in `error.h`).
 * Scoped enums for all GLFW constants